-Here’s the all Greek Mince Sauce Recipe for making the most loved Greek dishes of Mousaka or Pastichio (Creamy oven baked pasta).
-It’s pretty simple to make and can also be used as a pasta sauce as well.
+Here’s the all Greek Mince Sauce Recipe that is used for making the two of the most favorite Greek dishes.
+That of Mousaka and Pastichio (Creamy oven baked pasta).
+It’s pretty simple to make and it’s also used as a pasta sauce as well.

-Another thing I like to do with this sauce is to stuff it in a baked potato, top it with some capers and sprinkle some tobasco or hot chili powder to it.
-It’s simply divine and perfect for lunch.
+Another thing I like to do with this sauce is to stuff it in a baked potato, top it with some capers and sprinkle some tabasco or hot chili powder to it.
+It’s simply divine and one of my favorite lunches.